 - Connect with professionals from different fields and areas of work

 - View job postings, seminars, events and job fairs

 - Connect with several recruiters and Human Resource professionals of different companies

 Attend job fairs, seminars, professional events to increase your networking opportunities.
 You never know whom would you get in touch within which meeting.
 Don’t miss any opportunity to meet new people who could potentially help or guide you to a new career direction, especially if you are looking for a job but never worked before.

 6. Use personal contacts and references to search jobs

 The very first job which I got was not through any job agency or online job board but through a friend.
 It was in a very small start-up who was looking for someone as an administrative assistant.
 They were a very small organization in the incubation phase.
-They preferred to hire someone from their personal contacts, rather than going through the hassles and expenses of advertising on job boards or newspapers.
+They preferred to hire someone from their personal contacts, rather than going through the hassles of advertising on job boards or newspapers.
 I got to know about this opening from a friend and eventually got hired, which changed my entire life.

 When you are trying to dive deep in the job market but have never worked before or your resume doesn’t look like the typical resume for the field, the resume may easily be overlooked or rejected.
 Personal recommendations may be more helpful than traditional methods of the job application, in this situation.
 Use your personal network – friends, family, neighbors, ex-coworkers to help you find a position.

 7. Make sure your resume reflects the real you